Robert Moncel: Post-War

 After the war, in 1946, he was appointed Director of the Royal Canadian Armoured Corps.
 From 1947 to 1949, he served as Director of Military Training, Army Headquarters in Ottawa.
 From 1949 to 1950, he attended the National War College in Washington, DC.
 From 1951 to 1953, he was the Senior Canadian Army Liaison Officer to the United Kingdom.
 From 1954 to 1956, he was the Deputy Chief of General Staff.
 From 1957 to 1958, he was the Senior Canadian Military Officer, International Control Commission in Indochina.
 From 1957 to 1960, he was appointed Commander, 3rd Canadian Infantry Brigade at Camp Gagetown.
 From 1960 to 1963, he served as Quartermaster General of the Canadian Army.
 From 1963 to 1964, he was the Commander-in-Chief, Eastern Command.
 He served finally as Vice Chief of the Defence Staff 1965 to 1966.
 He retired in 1966 prior to unification of the armed services, which resulted in the formation of the Canadian Forces.
 In 1967, he was appointed a civilian coordinator for visits of heads of state to Canada during the Canadian Centennial year.

 In 1967, Lieutenant-General Moncel was invested as an Officer of the Order of Canada.
-He died at the Camp Hill Veterans' Memorial Building in Halifax, Nova Scotia, on December 10, 2007, in his 90th year.
+He died at the Camp Hill Veterans' Memorial Building in Halifax, Nova Scotia, on December 10, 2007, at the age of 90.